chaowu2009/cuckoo_sandbox_setup/Readme.md

 These scripts are helping people to set up Cuckoo Sandbox with Ubuntu 18 with four easy steps.
 You don't need type one command after another.
+Welcome to pull and make it more robust and hanle exceptions.
 # To start:
 1. create a cuckoo account in your Ubuntu.
 Then log in using cuckoo account
 2. Step 1 -> 2->3->4